Aliases for GNAT3 Gene

 Previous GeneCards Identifiers for GNAT3 Gene

 Sweet, bitter, and umami tastes are transmitted from taste receptors by a specific guanine nucleotide binding protein.
 The protein encoded by this gene is the alpha subunit of this heterotrimeric G protein, which is found not only in the oral epithelium but also in gut tissues.
 Variations in this gene have been linked to metabolic syndrome. [provided by RefSeq, Dec 2015]

 GeneCards Summary for GNAT3 Gene

 GNAT3 (G Protein Subunit Alpha Transducin 3) is a Protein Coding gene.
-Among its related pathways are Carbohydrate digestion and absorption and Taste transduction.
+Among its related pathways are Thromboxane signalling through TP receptor and DAG and IP3 signaling.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAQ.

 UniProtKB/Swiss-Prot for GNAT3 Gene